D3lyth/lunar_glow/README.md

 ## Credits

 The main code base for this project has come from the Boutique Ado walkthrough by [Code Institute](https://learn.codeinstitute.net), that I have then added, edited and removed some features and code.
-This will include the profiles app, the checkout and bag app and various other featured of the website.
+This will include the profiles app, the checkout and bag app and various other features of the website.

 The product names and descriptions for various products and scent profiles were generated using AI - [ChatGPT](https://chat.openai.com/).

 Image credit can be seen below.

+The foooter base code has coome from

 ### Content